 Outside of the showers, you can still see sporadic meteors.
-Rates seen from the Southern Hemisphere are around 8 random meteors being seen per hour during the late morning hours and 3 per hour during the evening.
-The evening rates will be reduced during the times around the full Moon due to interference by the Moons light.A good page describing meteor watching is at the Sky Publications site.
+Rates seen from dark skies in the Southern Hemisphere are around 11 random meteors being seen per hour during the late morning hours and 2-4 per hour during the evening.
+The evening rates will be reduced slightly during the times around the full Moon due to interference by the Moons light.A good page describing meteor watching is at the Sky Publications site.

 The Meteor Section of the Astronomical Society of Victoria has some good information on meteor watching too.